Reforms of Umar's era

-Umar was the second muslim Caliph and reigned during 634 to 644 CE.
+Umar was the second Rashidun caliph and reigned during 634 to 644 CE.
 This article details the reforms of Umar's era.

 Umar undertook many administrative reforms and closely oversaw public policy, establishing an advanced administration for newly conquered lands, including several new ministries and bureaucracies, as well as ordering a census of all the Muslim territories.
 During his reign, the garrison cities of Basrah and al-Kūfah were founded or expanded.
 In 638, he extended and renovated the Grand Mosque in Mecca and the Mosque of the Prophet in Medina.
 He also began the process of codifying Islamic law.

 Reforms

 Political

 Umar was first to establish a special department for the investigation of complaints against the officers of the State.
 This department acted as Administrative court, where the legal proceedings were personally led by Umar.

 The Department was under the charge of Muhammad ibn Maslamah, one of Umar's most trusted men.
 In important cases Muhammad ibn Maslamah was deputed by Umar to proceed to the spot, investigate the charge and take action.
 Sometimes an Inquiry Commission was constituted to investigate the charge.
 On occasions the officers against whom complaints were received were summoned to Medina, and charged in Umar's administrative court.
 Umar was known for this intelligence service through which he made his officials accountable This service was also said to have inspired fear in his subjects.
 On discovery of any scandal on the part of any official, an investigation through a special department of accountability headed by Muhammad ibn Maslamah would be carried out and if the official would prove guilty he was immediately deposed from his office and his punishment was vary from publicly humiliating punishments to flogging.
 Before appointment, all financial assets and details of the political officer used to be recorded and were checked each year.

 Military

-Caliph Umar organized the army as a State department.
-This reform was introduced in 637 A.D.
-A beginning was made with the Quraish and the Ansars and the system was gradually extended to the whole of Arabia and to Muslims of conquered lands.
+Caliph Umar organized the army as a state department.
+This reform was introduced in 637 CE, with the Quraysh and the Ansars and the system was gradually extended to the whole of Arabia and to Muslims of conquered lands.
 A register of all adults who could be called to war was prepared, and a scale of salaries was fixed.
 All men registered were liable to military service.
 They were divided into two categories, namely: